 General Dental Services offered by Dr Skinner:

-Seniors Card holders recieve a 10% Discount on all General Dental Services.
+Seniors Card holders receive a 10% Discount on all General Dental Services.

 Individual results do vary and maintenance usually needs to be repeated on an annual basis to maintain optimal results.
 Bleaching toothpastes do help maintain a whiter looking smile but results are minimal.
 We recommend Colgate Optic White Toothpaste as it’s gentle on your teeth.